Infoblox

 Overview

 Infoblox NIOS (Network Identity Operating System) is a platform for automating DNS, DHCP, and IP Address Management (IPAM).
-The Infoblox app focuses specifically on processing DNS query and response logs to extract network traffic patterns and DNS resolution information.
+NIOS appliances generate syslog messages across multiple services including DNS resolution, DHCP leasing, administrative audit trails, and Advanced DNS Protection (ADP) threat events.

 App Function

-• Extract client IP, query domain, record type, and response code
+• Parse Infoblox DNS query/response logs and extract client IP, domain, record type, and response code

 Vendor Documentation